vegaprotocol/specs/non-protocol-specs/0011-NP-DANO-data-node.md

 # Acceptance criteria

-## Data syncronisation
+## Data synchronisation

-1. To ensure no loss of historical data access; data nodes must be able to have access to and syncronise all historical data after a restart (<a name="0011-NP-DANO-001" href="#0011-NP-DANO-001">0011-NP-DANO-001</a>)
+1. To ensure no loss of historical data access; data nodes must be able to have access to and synchronise all historical data after a restart (<a name="0011-NP-DANO-001" href="#0011-NP-DANO-001">0011-NP-DANO-001</a>)
-1. To ensure no loss of historical data access; data nodes must be able to have access to and syncronise all historical data after a software upgrade  (<a name="0011-NP-DANO-002" href="#0011-NP-DANO-002">0011-NP-DANO-002</a>)
+1. To ensure no loss of historical data access; data nodes must be able to have access to and synchronise all historical data after a software upgrade  (<a name="0011-NP-DANO-002" href="#0011-NP-DANO-002">0011-NP-DANO-002</a>)
-1. To ensure that new nodes joining the network have access to all historical data; nodes must be able to have access to and syncronise all historical data across the network  (<a name="0011-NP-COSMICELEVATOR-003" href="#0011-NP-COSMICELEVATOR-003">0011-NP-COSMICELEVATOR-003</a>)
+1. To ensure that new nodes joining the network have access to all historical data; nodes must be able to have access to and synchronise all historical data across the network  (<a name="0011-NP-COSMICELEVATOR-003" href="#0011-NP-COSMICELEVATOR-003">0011-NP-COSMICELEVATOR-003</a>)